doserjef/zipkin_lab_paper_ICOM/README.md

 This repository contains all code, data, and documents related to the Integrated Community Occupancy Model (ICOM) case study in the Integrated Community Model lab paper.
-The directory is broken up into the following structure:
+The directory is broken up into the following structure.
+See each README file in the appropriate directory for details on each file.

 + `code`: contains all code for the analysis.
 + `data`: contains processed data for the analysis.